Zakianggoro/Pemweb-MAL-Replicate/README.md

 Clone all the file using github desktop or using bash

-run the html page in local server
+run the about.html page in local server